ColbyNeal/CSU-Senior-Project/docs/Proposal.md

 Problem Statement
 -----------------

-As young adults are finishing up school they are expected to understand how to live life in the real world, from working to household management, but they weren’t taught an efficient way to budget for their lifestyle.
-Imagine jumping into the deep end of the pool with only three limbs working, it’s hard to keep afloat.
-Pew Research Center states approximately 37% to 47% of young adults have actively created a budget or have received formal financial education.
-By creating an application to allow young adults to learn how to budget and get real world scenarios, they will have a better understanding on how to budget and not fall into a financial crisis.
+As young adults transition from college into independent living, they are expected to manage finances, maintain a household, and make responsible long-term decisions.
+However, many students are not taught practical budgeting skills before entering the workforce.
+According to the Pew Research Center, only 37% to 47% of young adults have created a budget or received formal financial education.
+Without these skills, students often struggle to manage expenses, prepare for emergencies, or avoid financial pitfalls.
+This project aims to address that gap by creating an interactive budgeting application that simulates real-world financial scenarios.
+By giving students a safe environment to practice budgeting, the application will help them build confidence and avoid financial crises after graduation.

 Project Description
 -------------------

-My senior project consists of taking the current worksheet simulation used by The Financial Department of CSU, which was designed to aid students in their monthly budgeting financial process, and reconstructing it into a web application.
-This application will create a visual representation for CSU students that provides a better understanding of the concept of budgeting before graduating college.
-The application will pull updated data from the Bureau of Labor Statistics to create features like moving to a new location, having a baby, taking care of student loans, or getting a raise.
-I will be recreating this worksheet in a videogame format that the current generation of students, and even generations to come, can better relate to.
-In the game a leaderboard will display how each student is doing through their financial journey.
-The game will include tasks that will be completed by the player that will test their ability to budget and include multiple stages that the student will have to get through with positive income.
-By learning through this familiar format, I believe students will have an easier time implementing financial or budgeting goals in real-life situations.

-Features I would like in this project:
-- A way for the program to interact with the user.
+The goal of this project is to transform the existing budgeting worksheet used by the CSU Financial Department into a modern, interactive web application.
+The new application will provide students with a visual, game-based budgeting experience that is more engaging and intuitive than the current spreadsheet format.
+The application will:
+- pull updated cost-of-living and wage data from the Bureau of Labor Statistics
+- Simulate real-life financial events such as:
+    - Moving to a new city
+    - Having a child
+    - Paying off student loans
+    - Receiving a raise or promotion
+    - Car payments
+    - Paying for groceries
+    - House payments
+- Present budgeting as a video-game-style progression system, where students complete tasks, advance through stages, and maintain positive income
+- Include a leaderboard to compare budgeting performance among students
-- Adding in an animated character to motivate the user.
+- Provide an animated character to motivate and guide users
+- Offer interactive decision-making scenarios that test financial literacy By presenting budgeting concepts in a familiar, gameified format, the application will help students better understand financial responsibility and apply these skills in real life.

+**Features**
+- interactive user interface with real-time feedback
+- Animated character to motivate and guide the user
+- Scenario-based financial challenges
+- Leaderboard for comparing progress
+- Integration with BLS data for realistic financial modeling
+- Multi-stage budgeting "levels" that simulate life progression

 Proposed Implementation Language(s)
 -----------------------------------